Rethinking Publication: A Certification Framework for AI-Enabled Research: Background

 \subsection{Methodology}

 This paper employs normative-analytical methodology: it identifies a structural problem in the current certification system, specifies the design constraints a solution must satisfy, derives framework elements from those constraints, and validates the framework through scenario analysis and dry-run testing against representative cases.
-The approach sits within the tradition of normative policy analysis and analytic philosophy of science \citep{Merton1973}.
+The approach sits within the tradition of normative policy analysis and analytic philosophy of science.
 It is closer to Rawlsian reflective equilibrium \citep{Rawls1971} than to empirical social science, working back and forth between considered judgments about specific cases and coherent general principles.
-This places the paper in the pragmatist social-epistemology tradition \citep{Goldman1999,Kitcher2001,Longino2002}, which treats scientific knowledge as constituted by community-level critical process rather than by individual cognitive acts --- a claim that becomes empirically testable when producers can be non-human.
-Virtue-epistemology accounts that treat knowledge as constitutively agent-involving \citep{Zagzebski1996} reach a different conclusion about pipeline output; the framework proposed here is neutral on that deeper question and addresses only the community-certification function peer review performs.
-The framework does not make empirical predictions; it proposes the correct structure for a certification system and demonstrates that structure's internal coherence.
+This places the paper within the broader social epistemology of science \citep{Goldman1999,Kitcher2001,Longino2002}, which directs attention to community-level critical process rather than to individual cognitive acts in the certification of knowledge.
+This focus becomes empirically testable when producers can be non-human.
+The framework addresses only the community-certification function peer review performs and does not depend on a particular account of what knowledge fundamentally is.
+The framework does not make empirical predictions; it proposes a structure for a certification system and demonstrates that structure's internal coherence.

 Four design constraints govern every framework element, stated explicitly so readers can evaluate each design choice against them.
 First, \emph{minimal reliance on author honesty}: the framework functions on what reviewers can assess from the work itself, not on what authors disclose.
 Second, \emph{objectivity}: grading is based on the work's epistemic properties, not the author's conduct or process.
 Third, \emph{alignment with existing practice}: no current review question is made obsolete; the framework adds a contribution grading layer to what reviewers already do.
 Fourth, \emph{implementability}: no new institutions required.
 Equity, that the framework not exacerbate existing inequalities in who gets to produce certified knowledge, is addressed in Section~5.2 rather than here because the responses it requires lie beyond what a certification system can mandate.